 Workspaces are essentially predefined window layouts.
 Each Workspace consists of a set of Areas containing Editors, and is geared towards a specific task such as modeling, animating, or scripting.
 You’ll typically switch between multiple Workspaces while working on a project.

-- Click on the tabs titles to switch between the workspaces.
-To cycle between workspaces use Ctrl-PageUp and Ctrl-PageDown.
+Click on the tabs to switch between the workspaces.
+You can also use the keyboard shortcuts Ctrl-PageUp and Ctrl-PageDown.
 Double-click a tab to rename the workspace.

 - Context menu RMB